MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/troubleshoot/disable-dns-client-side-caching.md

 >[!Note]
 >- The default TTL for positive responses is 86,400 seconds (1 day).
 >- The TTL for negative responses is the number of seconds specified in the MaxNegativeCacheTtl registry setting.
->- The default TTL for negative responses is 900 seconds (15 minutes).
+>- The default TTL for negative responses is 5 seconds; prior to Windows 10, version 1703 the default was 900 seconds (15 minutes).
 If you do not want negative responses to be cached, set the MaxNegativeCacheTtl registry setting to 0.

 To set the caching time on a client computer: